 - Long term availability and perpetual access rights

 D. Interlibrary Loan

-Because of limited budget and space, the library cannot provide all materials that are requested.
-Therefore, patrons are encouraged to utilize the resources of other Evergreen Consortium member libraries to obtain those materials that are beyond the scope of this library’s collection.
+The library cannot provide all materials that are requested.
+Therefore, patrons are encouraged to utilize the resources of other Evergreen Consortium member libraries, the Statewide Remote Circulation Service (SRCS), or e-resources like Libby to obtain those materials that are beyond the scope of this library’s collection.